-Emmy-winning journalist Tracy Davidson anchors NBC10 News Today, which can be seen from 4:30-7 AM weekdays.
+Emmy-winning journalist Tracy Davidson co-anchors NBC10 News Today, seen weekdays from 4 to 7 AM.
 She started her career as a radio host at several small stations in upstate New York before transitioning to television news as an anchor at a New York CBS affiliate.

 Davidson joined NBC10 in March 1996, and has served as both an anchor and consumer reporter since then.
 As the area’s leading consumer advocate, she created and hosted hundreds of community events such as The NBC10 Great Shredder Event, The Money School, Get a Job events, small business seminars, DTV transition help clinics and numerous phone banks.